Politics of Palau: Legislature

 In the last elections, held on 1 November 2016, only non-partisans were elected; no political parties exist.

 Elections

 Judiciary

 The judiciary of Palau interprets and applies the laws of Palau, as modified by custom and tradition, to ensure equal justice under law, and to provide a mechanism for dispute resolution.
 The judiciary comprises a four-member Supreme Court, a Court of Common Pleas, and a Land Court.
 The Supreme Court has a trial division and an appellate division and is presided over by the Chief Justice, assisted by three Associate Justices and a number of ad hoc part-time Associate Justices.

 Council of Chiefs

-The Council of Chiefs consists of one traditional leader from each of the sixteen States of Palau.
-It exists to ensure that traditional ways of life are preserved in Palau.
-The Council has an official advisory role to the President, specifically on issues relating to the tradition laws and customs and how they relate to Palau's Constitution and laws.
-The sixteen members each have a unique title.

-The current Chairman of the Council was Yutaka Gibbons of Koror.

 Agencies

 The executive branch also has some independent agencies, including the Environmental Quality Protection Board, created in 1981 and tasked with protecting the "unique and aesthetically beautiful environment while promoting sustainable economic and social development".

 COFA Trust Fund Board

 To manage the funds appropriate to Palau from the United States through the Compact of Free Association (COFA), the COFA Trust Fund Board was reestablished in 2014.
 The Board meets monthly to review the trust fund's performance and meets annually with the investment advisor (currently Raymond James & Associates' Asia-Pacific Group, based in Guam).